Lagrangian subvarieties of hyperspherical varieties: Introduction

 \subsection{Dual hyperspherical varieties}

-Recall that a complex algebraic symplectic variety $\scrX$ equipped with a hamiltonian action of a complex reductive group $G$ is called {\em coisotropic} if a general $G$-orbit is coisotropic; equivalently if the field of invariant rational functions $\BC(\scrX)^G$ is Poisson-commutative, see e.g.~\cite{v}.
+Recall that a complex algebraic symplectic variety $\scrX$ equipped with a hamiltonian action of a complex reductive group $G$ is called {\em coisotropic} if general $G$-orbits are coisotropic; equivalently if the field of $G$-invariant rational functions $\BC(\scrX)^G$ is Poisson-commutative, see e.g.~\cite{v}.
 The main source of coisotropic $G$-varieties consists of cotangent bundles of smooth spherical $G$-varieties.

 D.~Ben-Zvi, Y.~Sakellaridis and A.~Venkatesh specify in~\cite[\S3.5.1]{bzsv} a subclass of {\em hyperspherical} coisotropic $G$-varieties.
-Under certain conditions~\cite[\S4]{bzsv}, for a hyperspherical $G$-variety $\scrX$, they define the dual hyperspherical $G^\vee$-variety $\scrX^\vee$.
+Under certain conditions~\cite[\S4]{bzsv}, for a hyperspherical $G$-variety $\scrX$, the authors of {\em loc.cit.} define the dual hyperspherical $G^\vee$-variety $\scrX^\vee$.
 Here $G^\vee$ stands for the Langlands dual group of $G$.
-They also propose a conjecture~\cite[Conjecture 7.5.1]{bzsv} relating the category of $G[\![t]\!]$-equivariant modules over a quantization of the loop space of $\scrX$ with the category of $G^\vee$-equivariant coherent sheaves over a {\em shearing} of $\scrX^\vee$.
+In~\cite[Conjecture 7.5.1]{bzsv}, the authors propose an equivalence of the category of $G[\![t]\!]$-equivariant modules over a quantization of the loop space of $\scrX$ with the category of $G^\vee$-equivariant coherent sheaves over a {\em shearing} of $\scrX^\vee$.